How to paint a metal door without removing it. What paint to use to paint your door. Should your backdoor be the same color as your front door?

 Since I did not prime this door we needed to do 2 coats of paint, touching up any places that might need a bit more.
 I won’t lie, I was a little nervous that

-- I was going to run out of paint
+- I was going to run out of paint (I was using leftover paint from the front door)

 - It wasn’t going to turn out well